-Well, you might have guessed it, the first place to look is in the available documentation packaged with $AUCT_EX$.
-This could be the release notes (in the RELEASE file) or the news section of the manual in case you are experiencing problems after an upgrade, the

-INSTALL file in case you are having problems with the installation, the section about bugs in the manual in case you encountered a bug or the relevant sections in the manual for other related problems.
+Well, you might have guessed it, the first place to look is in the available documentation packaged with AUCTEX.
+This could be the release notes (in the RELEASE file) or the news section of the manual in case you are experiencing problems after an upgrade, the INSTALL file in case you are having problems with the installation, the section about bugs in the manual in case you encountered a bug or the relevant sections in the manual for other related problems.

-If this did not help, you can send a bug report to the AUCT_EX bug reporting list by using the command M-x TeX-submit-bug-report RET.
+If this did not help, you can send a bug report to the AUCTEX bug reporting list by using the command M-x TeX-submit-bug-report RET.
 But before you do this, you can try to get more information about the problem at hand which might also help you locate the cause of the error yourself.

 First, you can try to generate a so-called backtrace which shows the functions involved in a program error.
 In order to do this, start Emacs with the command line 'emacs --debug-init' and/or put the line as the first line into your init file.
-XEmacs users might want to add (setq stack-trace-on-error t) as well.
 After Emacs has started, you can load a file which triggers the error and a new window should pop up showing the backtrace.
 If you get such a backtrace, please include it in the bug report.

+'''

 (setq debug-on-error t)

+'''

 Second, you can try to figure out if something in your personal or site configuration triggers the error by starting Emacs without such customizations.
 You can do this by invoking Emacs with the command line 'emacs -q -no-site-file -l auctex'.
-The '-l' option 'auctex.el' which you normally do in your init file.
+The -l option loads auctex.el which you normally do in your init file.
 After you have started Emacs like this, you can load the file triggering the error.
 If everything is working now, you know that you have to search either in the site configuration file or your personal init file for statements related to the problem.

-2. What versions of Emacs and XEmacs are supported?
+2. What versions of Emacs are supported?